symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Create a :ref:`modify multisig account transaction <modify-multisig-account-transaction>`  to convert the account into a multisig account.
-As they want to create a 1-of-2 multisig account, set the minimum signatures required to 1.
+2. Create a :ref:`modify multisig account transaction <modify-multisig-account-transaction>`  to convert the shared account into a multisig account.
+As you want to create a 1-of-2 multisig account, set the minimum signatures required to ``1``.

 .. example-code::